Ab initio Determination of Phase Stabilities of Dynamically Disordered Solids: rotational C2 disorder in Li2C2: Abstract

 \section{Abstract}

 The temperature-induced orthorhombic to cubic phase transition in Li$_2$C$_2$ is a prototypical example of a solid to solid phase transformation between an ordered phase, which is well described within the phonon theory, and a dynamically disordered phase with rotating molecules, for which the standard phonon theory is not applicable.
 The transformation in Li$_2$C$_2$ happens from a phase with directionally ordered C$_2$ dimers to a structure, where they are dynamically disorderd.
-We provide a description of this transition within the recently developed method (Klarbring et al., \textit{Phys.
-Rev. Lett.} \textbf{121}, 225702 (2018)) employing ab initio molecular dynamics (AIMD) based stress-strain thermodynamic integration on a deformation path that connects the ordered and dynamically disordered phases.
+We provide a description of this transition by employing ab initio molecular dynamics (AIMD) based stress-strain thermodynamic integration on a deformation path that connects the ordered and dynamically disordered phases.
 The free energy difference between the two phases is obtained.
-The entropy that stabilizes the dynamically disorderd cubic phase is captured by the behavior of the stress on the deformation path.
+The entropy that stabilizes the dynamically disordered cubic phase is captured by the behavior of the stress on the deformation path.
+We also show that a combination of the stress-strain thermodynamic integration and machine learning force field methodologies appears as a promising path in studies of dynamically disordered materials.